On crystal ground state in the Schr\"odinger-Poisson model: Abstract

 \section{Abstract}

-A~space-periodic ground state is shown to exist for ions lattices in $\R^3$ coupled to the Maxwell and Schr\"odinger fields.
+A~space-periodic ground state is shown to exist for lattices of smeared ions in $\R^3$ coupled to the Schr\"odinger and scalar fields.
 The elementary cell is necessarily neutral.

 The 1D, 2D and 3D lattices in $\R^3$ are considered, and a~ground state is constructed by minimizing the energy per cell.
 The case of a~3D lattice is rather standard, because the elementary cell is compact, and the spectrum of the Laplacian is discrete.

-In the cases of 1D and 2D lattices, the compactness of a~minimizing sequence requires an extra argument, because the corresponding elementary cell is unbounded.
-Moreover, in these cases, the energy functional is differentiable only on a dense set of variations, due to the presence of the continuous spectrum of the Laplacian and infrared singularity of the Coulomb interaction.
+In the cases of 1D and 2D lattices, the energy functional is differentiable only on a dense set of variations, due to the presence of the continuous spectrum of the Laplacian that causes the infrared divergence of the Coulomb bond.
+Respectively, the construction of electrostatic potential and the derivation of the Schr\"odinger equation for the minimizer in these cases require an extra argument.

+The space-periodic ground states for 1D and 2D lattices give the model of the nanostructures similar to the carbon nanotubes and graphene respectively.